DiegoGarciaCarrasco/BankTransactions-App/README.md

 This ASP.NET Core MVC project features CRUD operations using Entity Framework Core and is underpinned by a containerized Azure SQL Edge database, showcasing the integration of cutting-edge database technologies in modern web application development.

+## User Stories

+The following functionality is achieved:

+- [x] User can add a new transaction.
+- [x] User can edit a transaction.
+- [x] User can remove a transaction.

+---

 ## Technologies and Tools

 - [x] ASP.NET Core MVC